-A: Although there are only a little more than 300,000 letteres in the Torah, kaballistically there are more as certain letters are broken into 2 and many of the Tagim, crowns of the letters, are used as well.
+A: There are various approaches to reconcile this apparent discrepancy; most of them are kabalistic in nature.
+One approach is that although there are only a little more than 300,000 letteres in the Torah, kaballistically there are more as certain letters are broken into 2 and many of the Tagim, crowns of the letters, are used as well.

 Just as there are more Jews than 600,000 yet they are all somehow a part of only 600,000 souls, so too there are 300,000 letters that are somehow broken up into 600,000 parts to correspond kabalistically.(See Zohar HaChadash to Shir HaShirim 74:4, Megaleh Amukos 186 and Shu”t Chavos Yair Siman 235)

 See also the very last piece in Sefer Emes L’yaakov Al HaTorah from Rav Yaakov Kamenetsky Zatzal where he has a novel approach to this.